mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 First, following Chapter 5.3.1, we will assess the robustness of these data to nodes missing at random for betweenness centrality.

-The "nodes_missing_at_random_bw" function below requires three specific pieces of information from the user.
+The `nodes_missing_at_random_bw` function below requires three specific pieces of information from the user.

-* net - You must include a network object in igraph format.
+* `net` - You must include a network object in igraph format.
 The current version expects a simple network but the code could be modified for other types.
-* nsim - You must specify the number of simulations to perform.
+* `nsim` - You must specify the number of simulations to perform.
 The default is 1000.
-* props - Finally, you must specify the proportion of nodes to be retained for each set of nsim runs.
+* `props` - Finally, you must specify the proportion of nodes to be retained for each set of nsim runs.
 This should be provided as a vector of proportions ranging from > 0 to 1.
-By default, the script will calculate a 90% sub-sample all the way down to a 10% sub-sample at 10% intervals using props=c(0.9,0.8,0.7,0.6,0.5,0.4,0.3,0.2,0.1).
+By default, the script will calculate a 90% sub-sample all the way down to a 10% sub-sample at 10% intervals using `props=c(0.9,0.8,0.7,0.6,0.5,0.4,0.3,0.2,0.1)`.

 As we said, this function is designed to assess betweenness centrality but if you wish to assess another network metric, you simply need to modify the code in two places as marked below.
 Let's initialize the script then take a look at the example from the book first using betweenness centrality and then modifying the code for eigenvector centrality.
 Note that depending on the size of your network and the number of simulations you specify, this could take from several seconds to several minutes.

-To briefly describe how this works, the inner portion of this function contains two nested "for" loops which iterate across all values of "props" and for every simulation 1 to "nsim".
-The "sub_samp" object is a vector of random integers based on node ids that determine which nodes will be retained.
-The "sub_net" object is a subset of the larger graph which includes only those nodes indicated in "sub_samp."
-Next, we then calculate betweenness centrality for the "sub_net" object and create a vector of those values called "temp_stats."
-Finally, we compare rank order correlation of centrality scores in the "temp_stats" to the "met_orig" which is the vector of values in the original network and add to the output matrix.
+To briefly describe how this works, the inner portion of this function contains two nested for loops which iterate across all values of `props` and for every simulation 1 to `nsim`.
+The `sub_samp` object is a vector of random integers based on node ids that determine which nodes will be retained.
+The `sub_net` object is a subset of the larger graph which includes only those nodes indicated in `sub_samp`.
+Next, we then calculate betweenness centrality for the "sub_net" object and create a vector of those values called `temp_stats`.
+Finally, we compare rank order correlation of centrality scores in the `temp_stats` to the `met_orig` which is the vector of values in the original network and add to the output matrix.
 Once we run the script we can visualize the results.

 ```r